Change Management Simulation

 People can be influenced and influential in many different ways – be creative!

-the change versus their Influence on the change – to determine your engagement priorities.
+attitude to the change versus their influence on the change.
+This helps determine your engagement priorities.

 Participants commented how they quickly developed valuable insights in key areas such as how to influence others, working effectively in teams, and